build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Embrace the Unknown

 Astro is great for generating static web pages such as blogs, but for this app we need it to do a little bit more.
 It needs to have the ability to pull data from an endpoint and refresh an element of the page.
-So we need to add a framework.
-Let's use one of the most popular JavaScript frameworks, Preact, to allow this site to become dynamic in production.
+So we need to add a framework on top of Astro.
+Let's use one another lightweight option, Preact, to allow this site to become dynamic in production.

 > [Preact](https://preactjs.com/) is a lightweight version of React, "a fast 3kB alternative to React with the same modern API".

 You can add [frameworks](https://docs.astro.build/en/guides/integrations-guide/) progressively to an Astro app by using the Astro CLI.
 Type in `npx astro add preact` in the terminal of your app.
 Allow Astro to configure your app to suit Preact's requirements (a configuration change is needed).
-You will be asked a number of time to accept changes to files, please answer "yes" to all of them.
+You will be asked a number of time to accept changes to files, so please answer "yes" to all of them.

 > Tip: use the built-in terminal in VS Code to keep your environment neat by selecting terminal > new terminal.